SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/fillmissing.md

 When `fillmissing` appends a record to the output, the key fields of the record contain the missing values, while the remaining fields contain some constant value.
 You can configure the constant value for those fields.
-If you don't, a default value is assigned that depends on the type of the field:
+If you do not, a default value is assigned that depends on the type of the field:

 | **Field Type**    | **Default Value** |